 - 11.1.1.
-The CO_2 Removal Supplier shall prepare and make available an Output Report to provide evidence of the Production Facility performance for the monitoring period covering the scope of monitoring as described in rule 9.2.1. - 11.1.2.
-The Output Report shall include supporting documented evidence for each monitoring period described in the Monitoring Plan, in accordance with ISO 14064-2:2019, clause 6.13 "Reporting the GHG project".105 - 11.1.3.
+The CO2 Removal Supplier shall prepare and make available an Output Report to provide evidence of the Production Facility performance for the monitoring period covering the scope of monitoring as described in rule 9.2.1 and demonstrates conformity of the Marine Anoxic Carbon Storage activity with the requirements of this methodology, as well as the Puro Standard General Rules114 and other Standard Requirements.115 - 11.1.2.
+The Output Report shall include supporting documented evidence for each monitoring period described in the Monitoring Plan, in accordance with ISO 14064-2:2019, clause 6.13 "Reporting the GHG project".116 - 11.1.3.
 The Output Report shall include, as a minimum: - a.
-The name of the CO2 Removal Supplier and operational partners. - b.
+The name of the CO_2 Removal Supplier and operational partners. - b.
 A brief description of the Production Facility, including size, location, crediting period, type of carbon removal activity, and Puro-approved Methodology version being followed. - c.
 The date of the report and the time covered by it. - d.
 A CORC Summary with supporting detailed GHG calculations and evidence.
 The GHG emission reductions and removals are stated in tonnes of CO2e.
 The detailed information may be redacted to protect sensitive commercial information and comply with data providers' end-user license agreements. - e.
 If applicable, a description of the GHG baseline and demonstration that the GHG emission removals are not over-estimated. - f.
-A statement of uncertainty with the CORC Summary statement estimated with an approximate 95% confidence interval or two standard deviations of the mean, and how it has been addressed to minimise misrepresentation. - g.
+The combined percentage uncertainty of measurement of the CORCs issued in the CORC Summary statement.
+The estimate shall be at an approximate 95% confidence interval or two standard deviations. - g.
 As applicable, an assessment of permanence including any reversal event. - h.
-If required by the CO2 Removal Supplier, changes to the Production Facility and Monitoring Plan shall be clearly stated, and evidence of conformity with Puro General Rules106, the requirements set in this methodology, and other Puro Standard107 requirements shall be provided for validation by the third-party Validation and Verification Body. - i.
-Report the appropriate IPCC inventory sector based on the source of biomass used:
+If required by the CO2 Removal Supplier, changes to the Production Facility and Monitoring Plan shall be clearly stated, and evidence of conformity with

-105 ISO 14064-2:2019 Greenhouse gases, Part 2: Specification with guidance at the project level for quantification, monitoring and reporting of greenhouse gas emissions reductions or removal enhancements.
+116 ISO 14064-2:2019 Greenhouse gases, Part 2: Specification with guidance at the project level for quantification, monitoring and reporting of greenhouse gas emissions reductions or removal enhancements.